CEN3031-Essie/Essie/README.md

 ***
 ## Post MEAN Install Guide
-If you haven't already gone through the Mean Install Guide, please do that first.
+If you haven't already gone through the MEAN Install Guide, please do that first.

 1)	Go into your terminal and clone the Essie github repo with:
 ```